 As noted in our previous article on our latest real estate project, we were looking into property financing.
 The turned into a rather interesting investigation and a steep learning curve.
-We will try to provide you with a summary of what we have learned so far, and what you should be aware of in case you will attempt something similar.
+We will try to provide you with a summary of what we have learned so far.
+Plus items that you should be aware of in case you will attempt something similar.

 In the Netherlands are basically three main types of financing real estate investments, or a combination thereof, being: